 Canada’s robust aftermarket is partially due to strong light vehicle sales over the past several years.
 1.9 million vehicles were sold in 2015, up 2.6% from the 1.85 million sold in 2014.
 The most popular vehicle type is CUV, which recently replaced compact cars as the most popular.
 On the other hand, kilometers driven has been slightly declining, according to Transport Canada.
 As of July 2016, there were 26.3 million light vehicles in operation in Canada, increasing at an annual average of 2.9% per year since 2007.
 The light vehicle fleet is expected to grow to 29.9 million registered vehicles by 2021 (source: US International Trade Administration).

 The automotive industry in Canada employs nearly 400,000 people.

 According to AIA Canada the average age of a light vehicle in Canada is 9.6 years.
 That is newer than the average vehicle in the US, which is over 11.5 years old.

 Canada automotive parts exports

-Here are some example statistics showing exports of auto parts from Canada.
+Here are some example statistics showing exports of automotive parts from Canada.

 |NAICS 326193 - Motor Vehicle Plastic Parts Exports (2017)||Shown in C$||Shown in US$|